Homebirth Midwifery

 • Every other day until the birth

 Prenatal care is conducted at my office in Hinsdale, NH, or in your home.
+Appointments are 45-90 minutes long, depending on how much support is needed on that particular day.
 You are welcome to include whoever you would like in your appointments, including children.
 I have toys, snacks, drinks, diapers, and anything else families may need at my office.
 Families in my care are encouraged to make themselves at home!

 At every appointment after 12 weeks, I offer fetal heart tone monitoring with fetoscope or doppler, “baby mapping” by feeling the mother’s abdomen with my hands, and measuring the uterus to track the baby’s growth.
 I ask women questions about their diet, sleep, stress, emotional state, exercise, and any other relevant questions.